If you’re planning to purchase a new vehicle, it’s important to include the car insurance cost in your overall budget.

 Smaller, less expensive Mitsubishi models that have a low-power engine under the hood are always going to be cheaper to insure than more upscale or sporty models.
 Entry-level Mitsubishi base models can be very affordable to insure, but your premium will be headed up as you go up the scale when it comes to higher-level trims.

-“If you are a younger driver, you will probably pay more for auto insurance, so you may need to consider practicality versus style,” says Lauren Mckenzie, independent broker/agent with A Plus Insurance.
-“If you are younger and you choose a fast, luxurious sports car, your monthly insurance payments could end up being more than your monthly auto loan payments.”
+“If you are a younger driver, you will probably pay more for auto insurance, so you may need to consider practicality versus style,” says Lauren McKenzie, senior agent with A Plus Insurance.
+“If you are younger and choose a fast, luxurious sports car, your monthly insurance payments could end up being more than your monthly auto loan payments.”

 Most expensive Mitsubishi models to insure

-If you are hoping to keep your insurance bill low, avoid these types of vehicles:
+If you’re planning to reduce your insurance expenses, try to avoid these types of vehicles:

-• EVs: EVs have large, very expensive batteries under the hood which makes them expensive to insure.
-Battery packs can cost up to $20,000 to replace, so insurers factor that risk into your rate.
+• EVs: Electric vehicles (EVs) come with large, costly batteries, which can make them more expensive to insure.
+Battery packs can cost up to $20,000 to replace, so insurers factor this risk into your premium.

 How to save on car insurance for a Mitsubishi